Fashion & Textile Technology (FTT)

 FTT 208 INTRODUCTION TO FASHION TECHNOLOGIES

-Introduction to a variety of off-the-shelf software programs; preliminary multidisciplinary hands-on experience of how they are used in the fashion industry.
+Introduction to and multi-disciplinary hands-on experience with a variety of software programs used in the fashion industry.
 Offered every semester.

 FTT 224 PATTERN DRAFTING AND GRADING FOR INDUSTRY